Silver Bullion S.T.A.R. Storage

 Singapore has been very careful to neither ally nor distance itself with any major power as they try to avoid policies that could cause conflict down the line.
 In line with this policy, Singapore has managed to build a number of mutual defense treaties with surrounding countries designed to reinforce stability in the region.

 Surprisingly, Singapore also carries an enormous stick give its small size.
 Regionally this city nation is a military heavyweight, given the two year compulsory military service for Singaporeans that allow the armed forces, police and the civil defence force to deploy over a million personnel with a large portion deployable at short notice given the yearly week-long readiness drills.
-The defense budget is around SGD 14.8 billion (more than USD 11 billion), making Singapore a medium sized spender internationally and the country with the highest military expenditure in the entire ASEAN region.
+Singapore's defense budget is similar to a medium-sized defense spender internationally and it has the highest military expenditure in the entire ASEAN region.

 Singapore even has a defense industry which locally manufactures and exports the SAR 21 rifles and various artillery pieces which are used by other militaries and Special Forces.
 Among others Singapore has both training and military bases in Taiwan, Thailand, Australia, India and the United States (Idaho).
 In other words, Singapore is very well defended regionally.